arangodb/docs-hugo/site/content/3.12/deploy/active-failover/_index.md

 other server instances in the beginning.

-The _Follower_ automatically starts replication from the _Leader_ for all available databases, using the server-level replication introduced in v.
-3.3.
+The _Follower_ automatically starts replication from the _Leader_ for all available databases, using the server-level replication introduced in version 3.3.

 When the _Leader_ goes down, this is automatically detected by the _Agency_ instance, which is also started in this mode.
 This instance will make the